EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Party V SHALL be able to identify Party U's public key using ID_U.

-ID_U and ID_V SHALL either contain the credential used for authentication (e.g. x5c) or uniquely identify the credential used for authentication (e.g. x5t), see {{I-D.schaad-cose-x509}}.
+ID_U and ID_V SHALL either contain the credential used for authentication (e.g. x5bag or x5chain) or uniquely identify the credential used for authentication (e.g. x5t), see {{I-D.schaad-cose-x509}}.
 Party U and V MAY retrieve the other party's credential out of band.
 HINT_ID_U and HINT_ID_V are optional and contain information about how to retrieve the credential of Party U and Party V, respectively (e.g. x5u), see {{I-D.schaad-cose-x509}}.

 (TBD: Include HINT_ID_ in figure below)